kaeaddaar/DemoStaticBlazorWebsiteApp/README.md

+# Implementation of Azure Static Web App using blazor
+This app has API(s) that allow the application to get data dynamically.
+Instead of using Javascript this application is written in C# for the client side code.
+The app is developed using razor pages and components in conjunction with API(s) that use Azure Functions for dynamic content.

+# Change Log
+* Implement a property bag "CounterState" so the state on the counter is remembered

+ ----- See Template documentation from original repo below below -----
 # Blazor Starter Application

 This template contains an example [Blazor WebAssembly](https://docs.microsoft.com/aspnet/core/blazor/?view=aspnetcore-3.1#blazor-webassembly) client application, a C# [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview) and a C# class library with shared code.